TomasConari/Javascript-Practices/README.md

-These are some Exercises that i tried to resolve while i was learning Javascript, not all of them are solved.
+These are some Exercises that I tried to solve while learning Javascript, not all of them are solved.